ironhack-labs/unit-testing-guided-example/README.md

 ![Image of terminal with failing test results](https://user-images.githubusercontent.com/7128083/114206907-ba306080-9953-11eb-8660-16161418590e.png)

-You should notice two distinct forms of output.
+There should be two distinct forms of output.
 First, your terminal should display a list of the failed unit tests.
 Second, a file named `test-report.html` should be automatically generated at the root of the project.
 Opening this file will display the results of the unit tests in the browser.

 (If you get a message that reads "jest: command not found", you might have skipped the previous step where we installed dependencies using `npm install`.)